 Atlassian uses technology to empower team work and is perhaps better known for its products such as Trello.
-Although this company has fewer remote positions than you might expect given that its products help support remote teams, it is still worth a look.
+Although this company has fewer remote jobs hiring than you might expect given that its products help support remote teams, it is still worth a look.

 This Identity-as-a-Service company secures and authenticates millions of logins on a daily basis.

-This safety-focused company has plenty of remote openings although, ironically, at the time of writing there were none for IT.
+This safety-focused company has plenty of jobs hiring from home although, ironically, at the time of writing there were none for IT.